srndpty/unity5-ugui-fader/README.md

 2nd arg sets fade time by seconds.

 3rd arg is optional.
+###string
-If you pass this argument, this script tries to switch to the scene specified by string.
+If you pass this argument as string, this script tries to switch to the scene specified by string.

+###System.Action
+If you pass this argument as function, it will be invoked on fading is finished.

 License
 ---------